Birth Death Swap population in random environment and aggregation with two timescales: Averaging result in presence of two timescales

 \subsection{Overview on the stable convergence and space of rules}

 Originated by Alfred R\'enyi, the notion of stable convergence, is used in many limit theorems in random environment, or also for counting processes (see e.g. \cite{Brown1981} or \cite{Jacod1987convergence}).
-References may be found in \cite{JacodMemin1981}, \cite{AldousEagleson1978} or in a more recent detailed presentation in the book \cite{Hausler2015stable}. \\ {\sc Enlarged space and space of rules} A natural extension preserving the initial probabilistic structure $(\Omega, \G, \P)$ is the enlarged product space $(\bar \Omega, \bar \G) = (\Omega\times\cX, \G \otimes \B(\cX))$, where the identity application on $\cX$ is denoted by $ {\cal I}_d( \omega, \chi)=\chi$.
+References may be found in \cite{JacodMemin1981}, \cite{AldousEagleson1978}, or in a more recent detailed presentation in the book \cite{Hausler2015stable}.
+See also \cite{castaing2004young} for a complete presentation from a topological viewpoint.